singularityhub/sregistry/docs/pages/plugins/google_build/README.md

 SREGISTRY_GOOGLE_STORAGE_BUCKET="taco-singularity-registry"
 ```

-Additionally, a temporary bucket is created with the same name ending in _cloudbuild.
+Additionally, a temporary bucket is created with the same name ending in `_cloudbuild`.
 This bucket is for build time dependencies, and is cleaned up after the fact.
 If you are having trouble getting a bucket it is likely because the name is taken,
 and we recommend creating both `[name]` and `[name]_cloudbuild` in the console and then setting the name here.

 #### Build Timeout